steffendx/GoNorthWiki/Export-Snippets.md

 If you want to delete a filled snippet, you can press the trash bin icon next to that snippets name. **Please note:** This will only remove the filled content for that snippet for the current object, not the placeholders in the template.

 ## Sample Snippets
-The following code is an example for a npc template to add an OnDeath Snippet (Check the region after the "----- Hooks ---" Section for the interesting parts):
+The following code is an example for an npc template to add an OnDeath Snippet (Check the region after the "----- Hooks ---" Section for the interesting parts):

     ----- Includes ----------